SimonL428/SimonLindividualProject/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > understand software development and why?

 <!-- TODO: discuss -->
+I think that I understand software development a little bit better in terms of the flow of a entire program, having to write everything ourselves instead of given the structure already like we used to really helps with that aspect.

 > Also, did the portfolio project surface any gaps in your own knowledge of
 > software development.
 If so, what are those gaps and how did you address them?

 <!-- TODO: discuss -->
+Yeah, it really showed some of my weaknesses in understanding instances and objects I had to go back and learn a lot of these concepts throughout the entire project.

 > Finally, as a part of completing the portfolio project, to what extent has
 > your perspective of software development changed, if at all?
 In other words,
 > is software development something you still enjoy?
 If not, why not?

 <!-- TODO: discuss -->
+I think it is still something I would enjoy.
+Although I did not get why some things that I think needs to be addressed is considered not an appropriate appraoch in the discipline, I still think that software development is a rather free space for developers to make their ideas into reality.

 > One of the challenges of completing the portfolio project is picking up a lot
 > of skills on your own.
 Some of these skills are, of course, software skills.